tiaineno/Last.fm-tools/README.md

+# Last.fm Tools

-Last fm tools is a program for analyzing personal Last.fm data.
-Last.fm api key needed (KEY = (YOUR API KEY) in .env).
+A tool for analyzing personal Last.fm data.
+It requires a Last.fm API key, which should be set in the `.env` file as KEY = (YOUR API KEY)

-Current features:
+## Current Features

-    - Most listened track by every hour
+- **Most listened track by every hour**
-    - Filter listening history by a specific genre (not working yet with large histories)
+- **Filter listening history by a specific genre** (currently not working with large histories)